drito256/funcopt/README.md

-Showcase of various methods that find function minimum without taking derivatives
+An overview of methods for finding a function’s minimum without requiring derivatives